 Quickly connecting with professors and students, Emanuel went from a 1.8 GPA in high school to his current 3.58.

 “It felt very welcoming,” he says.
 “I could go to any staff member on campus with questions.”

-He met CCD Vice President Dr. Kevin Williams and started a work-study job in his office as office assistant, working directly with Williams’ executive assistant Angelica Rueda, who got Emanuel involved in more campus events.
+He started a work-study job in his office as an office assistant, working directly with executive assistant Angelica Rueda, who got Emanuel involved in more campus events.